zhumo/abc_problem/README.md

 Overview
 =======

-This is a problem first posed to my group by my mentor at Launch Academy, Jason Zopf (github.com/jzgit).
-The problem is as follows:
+The ABC problem goes as follows:

 Suppose you have a string of a certain length consisting of all "a," "b," and "c."
 How many combinations of "abc" are possible, reading from left to right?